jon-jacky/FLiP/flip/poset/README.txt

   from flip.logic.formula import (Letter, Variable, ...)
 and poset_session.py contains:
   import flip.logic.nd as nd
+Therefore, to run the modules in this directory, the directory that contains the flip module must by on PYTHONPATH.

-To start an interactive proof session from within the poset directory: python poset_session.py
+To start an interactive proof session from within the poset directory: python -i session.py

-If the logic package is in a directory or package that is on PYTHONPATH, invoke it from anywhere via that package using the python -m option and the module name including package names in dotted notation.
+If a logic package itself is in a directory or package that is on PYTHONPATH, invoke it from anywhere via that package using the python -m option and the module name including package names in dotted notation.
-In the FLiP distribution, the poset package is in the flip package and the flip package is in a directory on PYTHONPATH, so we can start an interactive proof session anywhere this way: python -m flip.poset.poset_session
+In the FLiP distribution, the poset package is in the flip package and the flip package is in a directory on PYTHONPATH, so we can start an interactive proof session anywhere this way: python -i -m flip.poset.session

 The tests for this package are in the test package under this package (poset/test directory containing an __init__.py module)